-As a rule, this type of pub quiz format creates a more enjoyable as well as a sociable fun evening in the pub.
+As a rule, this type of pub quiz format creates a more enjoyable - not to mention sociable - fun evening in the pub.

-Keeping things simple but flexible is a good rule of thumb for trivia nights.
+Hence, keeping things simple - but flexible - is a good rule of thumb for fun and successful trivia nights.

-Restricting team numbers can be a disadvantage.
-But imposing an upper limit of 8 to 10 persons per team seems reasonable.
+Note: Having some restricting on team numbers can be a disadvantage.
+Even so, imposing an upper limit of eight (8) to twelve (12) participants per team would seem reasonable.

 The rules for pub quizzes have no set number of trivia questions.
-Even so, arranging 50 questions seems ideal for a typical pub quiz night.
-The quiz master should cater for a variety of knowledge levels.
-So make sure you include a good range of subjects.
+Even so, arranging fifty (50) questions seems ideal for a typical pub quiz night format.

-Pub Quiz Tip: Including questions from celebrities to science subjects is ideal.
-A few more that test the players on youth culture and even some classical music will go down well.
+Pub Quiz Tip: Including subject questions - from celebrities to science - usually works well.
+A few more that test players on youth culture, and even some classical music, might also add to the success.
 Adding a picture round always seems to be popular.
-It requires players to identify or solve puzzles on animals, people, and places.
+It requires players to identify or solve puzzles on different animals, people, and places.

 You may find it best to start the quiz around 20:30 to 21:00.
 That should allow a good two hours for a weekly or monthly event.
 One-off quizzes tend to be a little longer than two hours.

-It is usually better for a quiz master to read out the questions.
-But, some organisers prefer to use questions circulated in printed form.
-As a rule, a quiz master with personality retains the attention of the players for the evening.
+It is usually better for the quiz master to read out the questions.
+That being said, some professional organisers may prefer to use questions circulated in printed form.

-There should be a 10 or 15 minute break mid-way through the presentation.
-That allows teams or individuals to review their answers, make a trip to the bar, and have a comfort break.
+There should be a ten (10) or fifteen (15) minute break mid-way through the presentation.
+This allows teams or individuals to review their answers, make a trip to the bar, and have a comfort break.

-Note: Ensure a PA system gets heard above any background noise in the pub or bar.
+Important: Ensure a PA system will be heard above any background noise in the pub or bar.
 The quiz master should always read each quiz question twice.

-There are three golden rules for running an enjoyable and successful quiz night:
+There are three golden rules for running a pub quiz to make it an enjoyable and successful event:

-Using mobile phones and internet connected mobile devices are a problem for quizzes.
+Using mobile phones and Internet connected mobile devices are a problem when organising quizzes.
 But, there are a few measures you can take to discourage players from looking up the answers.